Understanding your health

 When should you see a physiotherapist for a cervical herniated disc?

-You should consult a physiotherapist if you have symptoms as described above, or if your doctor has already ruled out any other cause for your pain.
+You should consult a physical therapist if you have symptoms as described above or if your doctor has already ruled out any other causes for your pain.
+Physical therapy is usually the first line of treatment for cervical disc herniation.

-You do not need to see a doctor before consulting a physiotherapist.
-If your condition requires medical attention, your physiotherapist will be able to tell you.
+You do not need to see a doctor before consulting a physical therapist.
+Physical therapists are front-line professionals who can assess your condition and determine whether it requires a medical referral.
+If your condition requires you to see a doctor, your physical therapist will be able to tell you.

-The good news is that physical therapy for neck pain can help you even if you have a herniated disc.
-Treatments can reduce pressure on the nerve and decrease inflammation around the disc.
+The good news is that physical therapy can help you even if you have a herniated disc.
+Treatments can reduce compression on the nerve and decrease inflammation around the disc.
+The conservative approach allows the majority of patients to avoid surgery and regain normal function.

 What physiotherapy treatments are available for a cervical herniated disc?

-Your physical therapist will perform an assessment to determine why your herniated disc is causing you pain.
-To do this, he or she will evaluate the following:
+Your physical therapist will first perform an assessment to determine why your herniated disc is causing you pain.
+This assessment examines several key elements of your condition.

 In some cases, if the herniated disc also causes nerve compression (radiculopathy), your physical therapist will adapt the treatments accordingly.
-Nerve mobilization techniques and decompression exercises can be particularly effective.
+Nerve mobilization techniques and decompression exercises help restore normal nerve movement and reduce irritation.

 What can you do at home for a cervical herniated disc?

-Stop doing movements that cause too much pain temporarily.
-Gradually start doing them again later, when the pain subsides.
+Temporarily stop doing movements that cause too much pain.
+Gradually start doing them again when the pain subsides.
+This gradual approach allows the body to heal while maintaining an appropriate level of activity.

-• Limit the time spent in the same position (computer, television, reading).
-Get up often for a few minutes to move your neck and shoulders a little.
+Limit the amount of time you spend in the same position, whether at the computer, in front of the television, or reading.
+Get up often for a few minutes to move your neck and shoulders around a bit.
+These regular breaks reduce the buildup of tension and promote blood flow to the tissues.

-• Ensure your neck is well supported when sleeping at night with a pillow that fills the hollow of your neck.
-Sleeping on your stomach should be avoided (especially if you experience stiffness or pain in the morning or during the night).
+Make sure your neck is well supported at night with a pillow that fills the hollow of your neck.
+A good-quality pillow maintains the natural alignment of the cervical spine while you sleep.
+Sleeping on your stomach should be avoided, especially if you experience stiffness or pain in the morning or during the night.

 Did you know?

-• The most common cervical disc herniations are at the C5-C6 and C6-C7 levels (the last two discs in the neck).
+The most common cervical disc herniations occur at the C5-C6 and C6-C7 levels, which are the last two discs in the neck.
+These segments are subject to the greatest mechanical stress and are therefore more likely to develop disc problems.

 Sources